Diving in the Banda Islands

 The best point for divers to drop in to see Banda's wonder-reef is the northernmost flow of lava on the north east coast of the island.
 Descending from the sea's surface you are immediately struck by the awesome spectacle below you.
 In the shallows there are tiered table corals, warty finger corals, bottlebrush corals, acropora corals, then from 20 down to 35 metres cabbage leaf corals take over the scenery.
 Some of the table corals are as big as houses, the cabbage patches are more like fields, and the corals are so densely packed that there is hardly an available space amongst them.

 Slender fusiliers, greensnout parrotfish, slingjaw wrasse and cuttlefish are commonly seen here, as are triggerfish.
 The shy clown triggerfish could lay claim to being the prettiest of all fishes, with its black, yellow, gold and white contrasting markings.
 Black triggerfish are far more abundant at Gunung Api, and can be easily identified by their black body with a white band at the base of their dorsal and anal fins.

 There are also a couple of rocky outcrops that break up the landscape and add topographical variety to the dive.
 These too are totally covered in corals, featherstars and a seafan or two, with anthias and damsels swarming all over.
 A close examination of the gorgonian fans may bring you reward in the form of a longnose hawkfish sighting.
 The featherstars conceal clingfish and emperor shrimp, their colours perfectly camouflaged to match their hosts.

-Swimming along at depth, there's a good chance that you'll see large Napoleon wrasse, schools of round batfish and pinnate batfish.
+Swimming along at depth, there's a good chance that divers will see large Napoleon wrasse, schools of round batfish and pinnate batfish.
 If upwelling conditions bring in murky planktonic water, then you're in luck.
 Some of the islands' more numerous pelagics are likely to visit.
 Mobula rays fed on the rich plankton, dogtooth tuna and blue trevally will hunt at the extreme of your vision, searching for stray fishes as easy prey.

 Gunung Api is a once-in-a-life time experience, and is a 'must-see' on any liveaboard safari to the Banda Islands.